KarenWon9/WRO-FI-Team-Spark/README.md

 | **Input Trigger signal**  | Input 10μs TTL | **Pulso Echo** | Output 100-25000 μs TTL |

-The ultrasonic sensors are essential in our robot because let calculate distances by using ultrasonic vibes.
+The ultrasonic sensors are essential in our robot because let's calculate distances by using ultrasonic vibes.
 These sensors own a transmitter that sends the vibe and a receiver to detect the echo of the reflexive vibes which lets us determine the distance by the time it takes to come back with